sbiyyala/variant-search/README.md

 # Variant Search Coding Assignment
 ## Solution
 ### Architecture
-There are 3 layers to the architecture, each handling a distinct/separate concern
+There are 3 layers to the architecture, each handling a distinct/separate concern and communicate via `http` [REST-style]
 1. `Elasticsearch[ES]`/Indexing: `Elasticsearch` is used for indexing variants, to facilitate fast runtime searches.
     1. `ES` is an ideal candidate for the auto-suggest and subsequent gene lookup
     2. `variants.tsv` is treated as the source of truth, which in realty would be a production-grade database
     3. `ES schema-mapping` is static, `gene` uses the `multi-field` paradigm. `Multi-fields` allow `prefix-match` for `suggestions` and `term-lookup` for the selected `gene` results.
 2. `Django`/Web-Server: `Django` is the web server, providing `suggest` and `search` API.
 These are simple `functional` views.
 3. `React`/Frontend: `React` is the front end app.
 It uses `redux` for state management and `rxjs` to handle network calls (as side-effects)
+The separation-of-concerns principle is applied on the UI again, separating rendering, state and side-effect concerns.
     1. `Ag-grid` is heavily used as the `grid` solution.
     2. `Search` results show matching genes per suggestion; nucleotideChange is grouped with its `otherMappings`, `source` linking etc
     3. In addition to #2, every matching result has the `gene` clickable, which would open a dialog with `all` information about the attributes.
 This again is a similarly-themed `Ag-grid`

+1. and 2. layers are in `variant-search/services`
+3. is in `variant-search/site`

 ### Deployment
 1. The App is fully dockerized, uses docker